apptension/developer-handbook/Technical Stack/Frontend Developer/Styling.md

 ### [material-ui-icons](/Technical%20Stack/Frontend%20Developer/Styling.md#material-ui-icons)

-*   [ ] You know how to use, extend and modify material ui icons
+*   [ ] You know how to use, extend and modify icons from the library

 [Emails](/Technical%20Stack/Frontend%20Developer/Styling.md#emails)
 -------------------------------------------------------------------